Solving Brazil Power Woes a Major Revenue Generator

 The advantages of low-cost, clean forms of energy are increasingly moving from the margins to the mainstream of public awareness in countries around the world, especially developing nations with fast-growing economies, rising numbers of middle class consumers and traditional power supplies that are unreliable or heavy polluters or both.

-fossil fuels.
-Wind power is within 5.5 percent of the cost of electricity from coal, according to data compiled by Bloomberg.
-MidAmerican Energy Holdings Co., a unit of Buffett’s Berkshire Hathaway Inc., announced an order for 1,050 megawatts of Siemens AG, wind turbines; the industry’s largest order to date for land-based gear.
+fossil fuels. power is within 5.5 percent of the cost of electricity from coal, according to data compiled by Bloomberg.
+MidAmerican Energy Holdings Co., a unit of Buffett’s Berkshire Hathaway Inc., announced an order for 1,050 megawatts of Siemens AG, turbines; the industry’s largest order to date for land-based gear.

 is a prime CleanTech opportunity.
 According to a 2013 statistical profile from the Organization for Economic Co-operation and Development, per capita GDP grew nearly 31 per cent between 2005 and